JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/octave_higher_spectrum.png", "Amplitude spectrum of an FM sound" %}
 _Figure {% increment figureId20250301  %}.
 Amplitude spectrum of a sound generated with $f_C = 400 \text{ Hz}, f_M = 800 \text{ Hz},$  and $A_M = 1600$._

-As you can hear, the octave-higher sound sounds more like the original.
+As you can hear, this last one sounds more like the original.
 As you can see, the partials’ structure is completely preserved, they are just spaced apart more because of the higher pitch.

 Why did we need to change the modulation amplitude as well?
-Because the amplitude of each partial is determined by both the amplitude and the frequency of modulation [Dodge1997].
+Because **the amplitude of each partial is determined by both the amplitude and the frequency of modulation** [Dodge1997].
 The meaning of the modulation amplitude at modulation frequency equal to 400 Hz is different from its meaning when the modulation frequency is equal to 800 Hz.

+That's why we need to use a different parameter to control the timbre: the modulation index.

 ## Modulation Index

-To preserve the timbre and be able to have a parameter that controls the timbre in a consistent way across all modulation frequencies, it’s more handy to use the **modulation index** than the modulation amplitude.
+To have a parameter that controls the timbre in a consistent way across all modulation frequencies, it’s more handy to use the **modulation index** than the modulation amplitude.

 Here’s the formula for the modulation index $I$ [Pluta2019]